 This means you not only have to use data visualization tools but also understand the principles of visualizing data effectively.

 Tableau is one of the most popular data visualization and dashboarding tools out there.
-Tableau is business intelligence software that helps people see and understand their data.
+Tableau is a business intelligence software that helps people see and understand their data.

 It allows you to connect and visualize your data in minutes, combine multiple views of data to get richer insight, and share dashboards on the web.